joagre/ratatoskr/README.md

 }
 ```

-A struct that opts to implement this interface is structured as
+A class that opts to implement this interface is structured as
 follows:

 ```
-struct Foo : Bar {
+class Foo : Bar {
     public zippo = 8
     public fn bonk() {
         // Delve into the nature of God